xurxodiz/sorin/README.md

 For tweets
 ----------

-Run `make init ACCOUNT=name_of_the_account` to create the folders and download the first batch of tweets from a user.
+Run `make init-twitter ACCOUNT=name_of_the_account` to create the folders and download the first batch of tweets from a user.

 (you should run `make fetch ACCOUNT=name_of_the_account` periodically afterwards to get the new tweets since last time, or `make update` to update them all)